Marine Science (MARE) Courses

 MARE 390L Biol of Marine Mammals Lab (1) (lab) Field and lab techniques employed by professional marine mammal biologists including shore and boat-based surveys, photo-identification, and acoustic sampling.
 Investigations will focus on local species of marine mammals.
 Pre: MARE 390 or concurrent enrollment.

 MARE 410 Marine Debris in the Pacific (3) Scientific study of marine debris issues in the Pacific Ocean, including sources, dispersal, distribution, degradation, effects, persistent organic pollutants, plastic additives, monitoring efforts, and solutions.
 Pre: MARE 171 and MARE 201, or instructor's consent.
-(GenEd/IntReq: H/A/P)
+(Attributes: GAHP)

-MARE 425 Chemical Oceanography (3) Chemical processes occurring in marine and estuarine waters and their impact on the nearshore and oceanic environments.
+MARE 425 Chemical Oceanography (3) Chemical processes occurring in marine and estuarine waters and their impact on the near shore and oceanic environments.
 Topics include: salinity, chlorinity, major and minor elements, and dissolved gasses in seawater; macro and micronutrients, dissolved and particulate organic matter; geochemistry of marine sediments; radiometric dating and stable isotopes as water mass tracers.
-Pre: C- or better in CHEM 125 and MARE 201.
+Pre: C- or better in CHEM 162 and MARE 201.

 MARE 434 Teaching Marine Science (3) Marine science concepts and teaching strategies for pre-service and inservice teachers.
 Includes geological, chemical, physical and biological topics.
 Pre: MARE/BIOL 171, MARE 201, and MARE 265.
-(GenEd/IntReq: GCC)
+(Attributes: ALEX, GCC)

-MARE 435 Marine Field Exper Tchers (3) Training for pre-service and inservice teachers in marine science field experiences content and strategies.
+MARE 435 Marine Field Exper Tchers (3) (other) Training for pre-service and inservice teachers in marine science field experiences content and strategies.
 Includes geological, chemical, physical and biological topics.
 Pre: MARE/BIOL 171, MARE 201, and MARE 265.
-(GenEd/IntReq: GCC)
+(Attributes: ALEX, GCC)

 MARE 440 Physical Oceanography (3) Topics in physical oceanography include: distribution of water characteristics in the ocean; dynamics of circulation; water masses; wave characteristics including formation, propagation, dispersion and refraction; dynamic and equilibrium theories of tides as well as tsunami, seiche, and internal waves; sound and optics; and the latest methods and instrumentation in physical oceanography.
-Pre: MARE 201, MATH 205, PHYS 170/170L, or PHYS 106/170L, and instructor's consent.
-Recommended: MATH 206.
+Pre: MARE 201, MATH 241, and PHYS 151/151L or PHYS 170/170L, or instructor's consent.
+Recommended: MATH 242.

 MARE 445 Marine Microbial Ecology (3) Marine microorganisms in a diversity of roles within the marine environment including microbial food webs, biogeochemical cycling, symbioses as well as host-pathogen interactions, extreme environments and bioremediation.
 Microbial interactions in tropical and temperate systems are presented.
 Pre: MARE 265 or instructor's consent.